 But a fund’s manager should make it easy to understand exactly how income is being generated.
 This comes down to the quality and detail of reporting.
 If you’re struggling to work out how an income fund operates, or what it holds, be wary.

-3. Are all underlying exposures titled to generating income?
+3. Are all underlying exposures tilted to generating income?

 To work hard on your behalf, an income fund needs a portfolio that’s completely geared to bringing together the most attractive income opportunities available.